 GSK unveils $12M 'Sucks less' effortGlaxoSmithKline Consumer Healthcare is taking an irreverent tone with its latest ads for Nicorette, featuring the tagline “Makes Quitting Suck Less.”

-One broadcast spot depicts a driver stuck in traffic, his office carpool in the back seat.
+The $15 million campaign, by TBWA\Chiat\Day, is set to run through April and includes TV and radio ads, along with an “Open letter to smokers” running in mags, newspapers and on the brand's Facebook fan page.One broadcast spot depicts a driver stuck in traffic, his office carpool in the back seat.
 When he spies another driver smoking, a “Suckometer” perched in the passenger seat starts chirping, its needle moving toward the measure “Sucks more.”
 After he pops a tab of Nicorette, of course, the bleeping subsides and the needle goes back to “Sucks less.”

-“In order to truly connect with smokers, we realized that we needed to change how we speak to them about quitting,” said TBWA\Chiat\Day creative chief Mark Figliulo in a statement.
+The campaign aims to connect with smokers by adopting the language they use to describe quitting with grim humor, the company said.“In order to truly connect with smokers, we realized that we needed to change how we speak to them about quitting,” said TBWA\Chiat\Day creative chief Mark Figliulo in a statement.
 “The campaign is designed to engage smokers in an honest way by reaching them with a message that shows the brand understands what they are going through, and that Nicorette is on their side.”

 This is the first work for the brand by Omnicom's TBWA, which won the consumer assignments for GSK's smoking cessation franchise, also including the Nicoderm and Commit brands, as well as Alli last summer.
 All were previously represented by Havas' Arnold Worldwide.